 Famed World War I commander Joseph Joffre conceived of an impregnable defensive line that would make another German invasion impossible.
-French War Minister Andre Maginot began the construction (1930) and the fortification is mamed for him.
-The result was a vast, complex defences system.
+French War Minister Andre Maginot began the construction (1930) and the fortification is named for him.
+The result was a vast, complex defenses system.
 It was not the last of the great gun-bearing fortifications--this was Hitler's even more massive Atlantic Wall.
-France also built defences along its coasts and in its North Africa possessions.
-[Kaufmann] It was a massive system of defences, most of which was built underground.
+France also built defenses along its coasts and in its North Africa possessions.
+[Kaufmann] It was a massive system of defenses, most of which was built underground.
 There were three interdependent fortified belts with anti-tank emplacements and pillboxes protecting bomb-proof artillery casements.
 These concrete and steel emplacements stretched between Luxembourg and Switzerland.
-Artilery emplacements and interlocking strong points were designed to stop a German invasion.
+Artillery emplacements and interlocking strong points were designed to stop a German invasion.
 The Maginot Line has gone down in history as a gigantic military failure.
 In fact it did prevent a German break through, but the Germans simply went around it.
 While the Maginot forced the Germans to go around it, criticism over the cost is valid.
-It cost 7,000 million francs and adsorbed a substantial share of French fedense spending.
+It cost 7,000 million francs and adsorbed a substantial share of French defense spending.
 French military planners believed that the Ardennes, the heavily wooded and hilly area to the north of the Maginot Line, was impassible to tanks and thus could be lightly defended.
-Perhps the greatest weakness of the Maginot Line was the cost.
-France spent so much monrey on it that it neglected the air forces and mobile armor and infantry that were needed to support defensive operations behind even strong defensive lines.
+Perhaps the greatest weakness of the Maginot Line was the cost.
+France spent so much money on it that it neglected the air forces and mobile armor and infantry that were needed to support defensive operations behind even strong defensive lines.
 This of course was particularly important because the Maginot Line was never completed.
 Plans were in place to continue the Maginot Line to the Channel.
 The War broke out before this project began.
 Thus the Maginot Line stopped at the Belgian frontier.

 There was no real coordination between Britain and France after the collapse of the Stresa Front.
 The British with the Anglo-German Naval treaty had already began a policy of appeasement.
 They did not even bother to consult with France.
 The french attempted at first to pursue a strong independent policy of resisting the Germans, but it was doomed to failure.
 Before German rearmament the French Army could have intervened in Germany.
 The French Army had been the bulwark on the western front during world war I and in 1935 was the strongest army in Europe.
 Rearmament rapidly changed this.
-And the French actions to restrain the Germany quickly evaportated.
-Anti-Communists in the French Government refused to allow meetings between the Soviet and Frenchg General Staffs to coordinate military actions.
+And the French actions to restrain the Germany quickly evaporated.
+Anti-Communists in the French Government refused to allow meetings between the Soviet and French General Staffs to coordinate military actions.
 In the East the Poles and Romanians refused to endorse arrangements for Soviet forces to move west in case of German aggression The German reoccupation of the Rhineland had significant adverse consequences for France.
-Once the Germans remilitarized the Rhineland, there was no way for the French Army to come to the aid of countries like Poland, Czechoslovakia, Romania and Yugoslavia.
-As a result, the Little Entante would collpsed.
-Other events such as the Italian invasion of Ethiopi and the Spanish Civil war further eakenbed the French posution.
-France as Germany rearmed was thus left with no option but to follow Britin and its determination to appease Hitler
+Once the Germans re militarized the Rhineland, there was no way for the French Army to come to the aid of countries like Poland, Czechoslovakia, Romania and Yugoslavia.
+As a result, the Little Entente would collapsed.
+Other events such as the Italian invasion of Ethiopia and the Spanish Civil war further weakened the French position.
+France as Germany rearmed was thus left with no option but to follow Britain and its determination to appease Hitler

 The Popular Front was the coalition of Communists, Socialists, and other left-wing political parties which developed emerged in France during the 1930s to achieve political power and social reform in France.
 It was also in reaction to the threat of Fascism, especially the rise of the NAZIs in Germany.
 The Popular Front won the elections of 1936 and Léon Blum became France's first socialist premier.
 The Depression was a major reason for the Popular Front's victory.
 The Popular Front's economic policy generally failed.
 They achieved gains for workers such as shorter hours and summer vacations.
 This was not, however, accompanied by increased productivity.
-The impact thus was to weaken French industry and production at the same time German labor was prevented from making similar demands and German factories were producing arms and other military equipment at full capacity. aime .
+The impact thus was to weaken French industry and production at the same time German labor was prevented from making similar demands and German factories were producing arms and other military equipment at full capacity.
 The strikes of 1936 affected the Government's image.
 The Government decided not to intervene in the Spanish Civil War, the first Fascist military exploit in Europe.
 The Popular Front was not just a political movement, but rather a social and cultural movement as well.
-The movment's goal was to break down the trditional barriers that separated the highly compartmentalised society of France in the 1930s.
+The movement's goal was to break down the traditional barriers that separated the highly compartmentalized society of France in the 1930s.
 As such, the Popular Front was reviled by traditional and right-wing elements in French society.
 The phrase, "Better Hitler than Blum" began to be heard.
 After the Germany victory in 1940, Blum and the Popular Front were blamed by Vichy politicians rather than the French military planners.
-While the Popular Front failed in many of its goals and failedcto prepare France to resist the Germans , the myth of the Popular Front has achieved legendary status in modern France.
+While the Popular Front failed in many of its goals and especially did not prepare France to resist the Germans , the myth of the Popular Front has achieved legendary status in modern France.
 [Jackson, Popular Front]

 In the aftermath of what was to occur, Germany was seen to have better weapons.
 This would be a serious mistake, France had excellent tanks and effective planes.
 The artillery was also on a par with the Germans.
 The French Navy was a competent force with effective ships.
-The problem with framce proved not to be the quality of their weapons weapons, but with how they were used.
+The problem with France proved not to be the quality of their weapons weapons, but with how they were used.
 What separated the French from the Germans was the military and political leadership.
-Unlike the Germans, the French prepared to refight World War I. After the defeat, Marshall Petain would place the defeat on politicans, especially left-wing politicans.
+Unlike the Germans, the French prepared to refight World War I. After the defeat, Marshall Petain would place the defeat on politicians, especially left-wing politicians.
 Here he was partly correct, but this obscured the larger fact that the country's senior military leadership refused to embrace new military concepts, especially mobility and communications.
-The French war strategy seemed to be primarily aimed at limiting casulties rather than winning a war against Germany.
+The French war strategy seemed to be primarily aimed at limiting casualties rather than winning a war against Germany.
 This was of course symbolized in concrete and iron by the hugely expensive Maginot Line which consumed a huge portion if the French defense budget.

 The NAZI conquest of Poland was followed by inactivity in the West.
 There was no doubt that the next German step was to strike in the West.
-Hitler scheduled several Western Offensives, but the General Staff managed to disuade him for a variety of reasons, primarily the insuitability of the weather.
+Hitler scheduled several Western Offensives, but the General Staff managed to dissuade him for a variety of reasons, primarily the unsuitability of the weather.
 The inactivity was styled "The Phony War" by the press--a term originally coined by isolationist Senator Borah.
-The French Army refused to sally beyond the saftey of the Maginot Line.
+The French Army refused to sally beyond the safety of the Maginot Line.
 In actuality, it was a deadly race with Britain and France attempting to rearm so that they could meat the inevitable German Western Offensive.
 The Germans had to knock out the Allies before they could rearm with the support of American industry.
-To the surprise of many, Hitler after Poland did not unleash the Lufwaffe on the Allies--not yet.
+To the surprise of many, Hitler after Poland did not unleash the Luftwaffe on the Allies--not yet.
 [Freidel, pp. 328-329.]

 The Germans maintained a large occupation force in France.
 The inevitable result was a substantial number of children fathered by German soldiers.
 One estimate suggests 50,000 through May 1943.
 Himmler thought that the children of a French woman with a German soldier could produce suitable children for "Eindeutschung".
-Although not as entusiastic as with the children fathered by German soldiers in Norway, Himmler still saw the French children as "valuable German blood".
-The SS opened a Lebenborn home near Chantilly called Westwald.
-There were disagreements amomg the French as to how to deal with these children.
+Although not as enthusiastic as with the children fathered by German soldiers in Norway, Himmler still saw the French children as "valuable German blood".
+The SS opened a Freeborn home near Chantilly called Westward.
+There were disagreements among the French as to how to deal with these children.
 Many were hostile.
 The widow of French General Huntzinger argued that they should be integrated into the French society.
 Despite the stigma of having a German boy friend, the women involved reportedly avoided the Lebensborn at Westwald because the SS insisted that the babies be given up for adoption in Germany.